 In order to improve recruitment and retention of foster parents, supports are available to foster parents through Foster Forward.
 Foster Forward maintains a Help Line to provide information and/or clarify issues for foster parents.
 Foster Forward also maintains a Mentor Program for both non-relative and relative foster parents.
 Rhode Island's Governor is also proposing an investment of \$1.36 million towards an increase in foster care rates for foster families.
 It is hoped that this increase in foster care rates will encourage individuals to become foster parents within the communities where foster homes are most needed as well as retain current foster parents.
-In order to recruit and retain foster parents, DCYF is making efforts to assist foster parents with meeting their licensing requirements.
+In order to recruit and retain foster parents.
 For those foster parents who are unable to afford or obtain smoke detectors and boiler switches, The DCYF assists with covering the cost so as to properly license these homes.